LiorSinai/MapProjections.jl/readme.md

 Caveats:
 - This package does not automatically integrate with rasters.
 Rasters usually come with projection and dimension information.
 See [Rasters.jl](https://github.com/rafaqz/Rasters.jl/) for a package for reading raster data.
 - This package does not support reading standard CRS formats.
-- For the most, only the spherical versions of projection equations are implemented.
+- For the most part, only the spherical versions of projection equations are implemented.
 An ellipsoidal approximation is implemented for the transverse Mercator projection.

 ## Projections